Is vegan leather durable?

 Vegan leather is made from a variety of innovative and sustainable materials.
 Here we present the most common ones with their properties:

--Apple leather - Produced from by-products of the food industry, this leather is innovative and among the most durable.
+- Apple leather - Produced from by-products of the food industry, this leather is innovative and among the most resistant.

--Cork - Sourced from the bark of cork oak trees, this material is 100% natural, lightweight, and waterproof.
+- Cork - Coming from the bark of cork oaks, this material is 100% natural, light and waterproof.

--Bioplastics - Used in certain leather alternatives, they can offer similar performance while being made from renewable resources.
+- Bioplastics - Used in some leather alternatives, they can offer similar performance while being made from renewable resources.

--Polyurethane (PU) and vinyl - Although considered synthetic leathers, these materials can be more polluting in terms of life cycle as they are made from hydrocarbons.
+- Polyurethane (PU) and vinyl - Although considered synthetic leathers, these materials can be more polluting in terms of their life cycle as they are made from hydrocarbons.

 Each material offers specific properties in terms of durability and resistance, but some, like Pinatex and apple leather, stand out for their reduced environmental impact and organic performance.